tracingsummit/tracingsummit.github.io/index.md

 * Dynamic instrumentation,
 * Programmable tracing (e.g. eBPF).

 Talks can cover recently available technologies, ongoing work, and yet non-existing technologies (that are compelling to end-users).
 Talks covering interesting or challenging tracing use cases are also welcome as they can reveal future directions or tooling needs.
 Please understand that this open forum is not the proper place to present sales or marketing pitches, nor technologies which are prevented from being freely used in open source.

 ## Conference format

 * Morning: Presentations
 * Lunch
-* Afternoon: Group discussions (Unconference)
+* Afternoon: Presentations and group discussions (Unconference)

 ## Contact
 Please send any questions about this conference to [info@tracingsummit.org](mailto:info@tracingsummit.org).